fjruizruano/whatGene/README.md

 11_LMIG_PDH_LEG_M14_L12_1_mapped        RNAleg_SLCaPB   36.287354       1
 12_LMIG_PDH_LEG_M15_L12_1_mapped        RNAleg_SLCaPB   38.215901       1
 ```
 In addition to this, you need to create a coordinates file with the sequences of the FASTA file that will be analyzed.
-The analysis will be ppreformed following the order in this file.
-This is easiest way to generate a coordinates file using the fasta file of the reference:
+The analysis will be performed following the order in this file.
+This is the easiest way to generate a coordinates file using the fasta file of the reference:

 ```
 $ grep ">" references.fasta | sed 's/>//g' | awk {'print $1"\t\t\t"'} > coordinates.txt